- Books, Literature, and Writing»

 She did not find any kind of job suited to her career.

-The disappointment of not finding a job meant her writing had to be the main focus and on with all her mind.
+The disappointment of not finding a job meant her writing had to be the main focus.

 The husband continued working and did not have much faith in his wife's manuscript.